bombbomb/bombbomb-java-openapi/docs/TeamsApi.md

 <a name="updateTeam"></a>
 # **updateTeam**
-> TeamPublicRepresentation updateTeam(teamId, name, state)
+> TeamPublicRepresentation updateTeam(teamId, name, state, subteamsCanAddMembers)

 Update a team